 - At the start of your next session, your therapist will be very interested to know how you went throughout the evening.
 They will then repeat the same process as yesterday.
 Even though your painful areas may be the same, this does not mean that your electrode placement will be the same or that your pain will respond in the same way as it did at the previous session.

 I hope this gave you some insight into what a Scrambler Therapy session looks like.
-If you have any more questions or would like to get started, feel welcome to contact us at email@example.com or 04511 178 880.
-Alternatively you can click on the ‘getting started’ tab in the menu bar above.
+If you have any more questions or would like to get started, feel welcome to contact us at [email protected] or 08 6186 0436.
 We look forward to meeting you!